UK Indefinite Leave to Remain Tools

 Spouse and Family Route (Appendix FM) ILR Rules

-If you entered the UK as a spouse, civil partner or unmarried partner of a British citizen or settled person under the 5-year route, you become eligible for ILR after completing 60 months of continuous leave (typically two consecutive 30-month grants since the rules changed from 33-month grants).
-You must show that the relationship is genuine and subsisting, that you intend to live together permanently, and that the financial requirement (£29,000 minimum income threshold as of April 2025, rising to £34,500 in 2026 and £38,700 in 2027) is met.
+If you entered the UK as a spouse, civil partner or unmarried partner of a British citizen or settled person under the 5-year route, you become eligible for ILR after completing 60 months of continuous leave (typically across two consecutive grants).
+You must show that the relationship is genuine and subsisting, that you intend to live together permanently, and that the financial requirement is met.
+The minimum income requirement is £29,000, in place since 11 April 2024; planned rises to £34,500 and £38,700 are currently paused while the Government reviews the Migration Advisory Committee’s recommendations.
+Applicants whose first partner application was made before 11 April 2024 may remain on the lower £18,600 threshold under transitional rules.
 Appendix FM does not impose a fixed total absence limit — each 12-month period is assessed individually against the 180-day cap.

-UK Ancestry, Global Talent, and Innovator Founder Settlement
+UK Ancestry, Global Talent, Innovator Founder and BN(O) Settlement

 UK Ancestry visa holders qualify after 5 years of continuous residence with evidence of working or actively seeking work.
 They must remain Commonwealth citizens throughout.
-Global Talent applicants can qualify after 3 years where the endorsing body confirms significant contributions, or 5 years under the standard route (subject to a 540-day total absence limit).
+Global Talent applicants can qualify after 3 years where the endorsing body confirms significant contributions, or 5 years under the standard route.
 Innovator Founder visa holders may qualify after 3 years where endorsing body milestones for accelerated settlement are met.
+Hong Kong BN(O) visa holders qualify for settlement after 5 years of continuous residence; time held on the BN(O) route counts towards the qualifying period.

 Positive ILR Eligibility: Next Steps for Application